vic-ma/howtodismantle.github.io/_posts/2024-07-05-When-Boards-Meet-Wheels-Part-I-How-to-connect-Peakboard-and-wheel.me-robots.md

 ## Set up the extension

-The wheel.me API isn't too complicated, and can be used in Peakboard natively.
-But, to make our lives easier, we can use the wheel.me extension that is available in the extension menu.
+The wheel.me API isn't too complicated, and it can be used in Peakboard directly.
+But to make our lives easier, we can use the wheel.me extension that is available in the extension menu.
 For information about how to install an extension, see the [Manage extensions documentation](https://help.peakboard.com/data_sources/Extension/en-ManageExtension.html).

 ![image](/assets/2024-07-05/010.png)